neurodata/neurodata.io/content/about/agreements.md

 5. Be aware that collaborators outside the lab may have other practices, and seek to achieve win-for-all solutions where everybody is in alignment with all decisions.
 6. When we are middle authors, consider proactively inquiring about their lab practices and seek to agree to a procedure that is in alignment for all stakeholders.
 7. Encourage and support all co-authors to have access to the final submitted manuscript.
+8. If you are a
+  - *MSE thesis students* and *Research staff*: submit a first author publication each year
+  - *PhD students*: submit a first author publication once per each of the last three years of the PhD
+  - *Postdocs*: submit a first author publication once per year
+9. Use quotes sparingly, and be conscious of the current views of the moral standing of the quoted individual.

-For tracking changes, considering adding comments as:

-% TODO blah blah ---jovo
+10. For tracking changes, considering adding comments as:  `% TODO blah blah ---jovo`.
 This enables everyone to easily find all the comments, including if they are editing locally (or simply not in the overleaf web app).
-When feedback is provided, it is important to address every single comment *in the text itself*.
+11. Upon receiving feedback, address every single piece of feedback  *in the text itself*.
 Recall: the author of a manuscript is literally the least qualified person in the world to ascertain whether what that person has written is *clear to other people*, which is the question at hand.
 Therefore, if you are the author, and you think it was clear, *you are wrong*, in that it certainly was not clear to at least one person that cares.
+11. The person who submits the paper is the first author.
+After revisions, if somebody else submits the revised paper, the author order may switch.

+### General communication

+- **Be friendly and patient:** Remember you might not be communicating in someone else's primary spoken, written, or programming language, and others may not have your level of understanding.
+- **Be welcoming:** Our community welcomes and supports people of all backgrounds and identities.
+This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
+- **Be respectful:** We are a community of professionals, and we conduct ourselves professionally.
+Disagreement is no excuse for poor behavior and poor manners.
+Disrespectful behavior includes, but is not limited to:
+    - Violent threats or language.
+    - Discriminatory or derogatory jokes and language.
+    - Posting sexually explicit or violent material.
+    - Posting, or threatening to post, people's personally identifying information ("doxing").
+    - Insults, especially those using discriminatory terms or slurs.
+    - Explicit or intentional sexual attention.
+    - Advocating for, or encouraging, any of the above behaviors.
+- **Understand Disagreements:** Disagreements, both social and technical, are useful learning opportunities.
+Seek to understand the other viewpoints and resolve differences constructively.
+- This code is not exhaustive or complete.
+It serves to capture our common understanding of a productive, collaborative environment.
+We expect the code to be followed in spirit as much as in the letter.

 ### Internal communication